demidko/android-cleaner/README.md

 ## Build

 You can build the utility yourself from the source code.
+If you are using Windows, you need to install Visual Studio and configure [`windowsVsVarsPath`](build.gradle.kts).
+Then, execute command in cloned repository:

 ```shell
 ./gradlew clean build